stonemoney44/UdacityMyReadsProject/README.md

 Issue 4 : The main and search page books don't have the same book shelf state.
 Please see the comment above and in the code review.
     I think the above fix is from Issue three covers this.

+## Code Review fixes (iteration #2)
+Issue 1 : When the search page call to the API returns no results, the page is showing an error.
+    Problem : "map" does not work on an empty array Fix : check the result from the api call for values before map is call.
+Set the book list to empty for no books returned.